brettchaldecott/dipforge/README.md

 This project is released under LGPL and was orgininaly called Coadunation.
 It is currently going through a very serious code rework in order to improve its design.
-A re-release is tentatively scheduled for the end of the forth quarter of 2011.
+A release is scheuled for the 27 April 2012.

 This project is still under serious development and will now build the full application server and present a very simple management desktop once started.